A TEENAGE OBSESSION

 It all started with Kate Adie.

-Growing up during ‘The Troubles’, bombs and beatings were the norm; bloodshed topped the news agenda every night.
+Growing up during ‘The Troubles’, beatings and bloodshed topped the news agenda every night.
 In those days, Kate Adie was the BBC’s chief news correspondent and the conflict drew her to Northern Ireland.
 Amidst the despair, she became a familiar celluloid presence…

 When grownups asked,